 A Charge controller is an integral part of a solar system.
-It regulates the irregular voltage coming from the solar panel to a reliable voltage and pushing that power to your battery to either boost or trickle charge the battery.
+It regulates the irregular voltage coming from the solar panel to a reliable voltage and pushes that power to your battery to either boost or trickle charge the battery.
 A MPPT controller would also be tracking the voltage for the maximum power point ensuring you get the most power from the panels at any given time.

 We have listed some easy quick steps to setting up your charge controller that ensures safety for your controller and system.

 Select a Flat Vertical surface where the controller will be mounted.
 This area should be away from direct sunlight and water.
 It is also have good ventilation with ample room above and below (150mm) and away from any source of high temperatures.